dmijatovic/dv4all-wcp/icons/src/backward/README.md

 Each prop has a default value you can overwrite.

 - title: svg title to be shown on mouseover.
 This is standard html prop.
+Default value is 'Backward'.

 ### CSS